parablack/CryptoSideChannel.jl/docs/src/types/integer-types.md

 end
 ```

 Now, all three procedures have the exact same body.
-Hence, we can subsume all three procedures using a for-loop in metaprogramming:
+Hence, we can subsume all three procedures by using Julia's metaprogramming:
 ```julia
 for type = ((:MyInt, :MyInt), (:MyInt, :Integer), (:Integer, :MyInt))
     eval(quote